-In this episode of Prophet Pearls, Tazria (2 Kings 4:42-5:19), Nehemia Gordon and Keith Johnson unpack the Biblical nuances behind 'baptism" and "mikvah," and find out what a pita bread and a leper have in common.
+In this episode of Prophet Pearls on the prophet portion of Tazria covering 2 Kings 4:42-5:19, Nehemia Gordon and Keith Johnson unpack the Biblical nuances behind 'baptism" and "mikvah," and find out what a pita bread and a leper have in common.

 After a nod to the vignette that introduces this portion, Gordon and Johnson cannonball into the main story whose message aligns strongly with their respective ministries.
 It’s a story where the kings are nameless and the protagonist tries to stay in the background while helping a proud and powerful army commander with leprosy.
 But the hero is clearly Yehovah—orchestrating an unmistakable revelation of his grace sotto voce.